ObiP1/Maryland-Household-Income/README.md

 **STEP 4)**

-Create, edit, and label the chloropleth map.
+Edit, label, and create the chloropleth map.